Did you leave your bananas in the fridge, only to find them a couple of days later a brown mess ?

-You can still eat the banana flesh
+You can still eat the banana flesh of a brown banana

-If you remove the peels, the flesh should be still good.
+If you remove the peels, the flesh should still be good.

 As long as you didn’t leave the bananas in the fridge for more than a week, and they weren’t over-ripe, they should still be good.

 But if you find the flesh turned brown as well, you’re better off discarding that as well.